tcmoore3/hpmc-surface-potential/README.md

 # HOOMD-blue component template

-`hoomd-component-template` provides a framework to develop a component that extends [HOOMD-blue](https://glotzerlab.engin.umich.edu/hoomd-blue/).
-It includes template C++ and Python modules, an example unit test, CMake scripts to build the component, and GitHub Actions configurations.
+`hoomd-component-template` provides a framework to develop components that extend [**HOOMD-blue**](https://glotzerlab.engin.umich.edu/hoomd-blue/).
+It includes template C++ and Python modules, an example unit test, CMake scripts to build the component, and GitHub Actions workflows.

 ## Building the component

 To build this component:

-1. Build and install HOOMD-blue from source.
+1. Build and install **HOOMD-blue** from source.
 2. Obtain the component's source.
     ```
     $ git clone https://github.com/glotzerlab/hoomd-component-template